tonyhdz24/cs361-P2/README.md

 up an NFA with the states and transitions that you desire.
 Through the method accepts you can also test whether a given input string is valid for your NFA.

-Note: 'e' is a reserved symbol for an epsilon transitions since epsilon isn't an ASCII character.
+Note: 'e' is a reserved symbol for an epsilon transition since epsilon isn't an ASCII character.

 ## Sources used
 * Starter Code